 Non Nebraska resident students taking campus based (face to face) courses may qualify for In State Tuition through the Non-Resident Scholars Program provided students meet the following criteria.

 Students are automatically considered for this program after all official transcripts have been received.
 Students will receive notification if they qualify for this program.
+If students do not qualify for the Non-Resident Scholar Program upon entering the Graduate Program, they may petition for acceptance into the Non-Resident Program once their Chadron State College cumulative graduate GPA is documented to be a 3.5 or above.

 The Board of Trustees for the Nebraska State Colleges has established a schedule of tuition and fees to be charged by the State Colleges.
 This may be obtained from the Business Office.
+For more information please visit the Cost of Attendance link.

 Refunds on tuition for the academic year are pro-rated, based on a schedule available in the Business Office.
 Students who are recipients of Title IV funds will be subject to the student refund procedure requirements of the Higher Education Authorization Act of 1998.
 Details regarding this requirement are available at both the Business Office and the Financial Aid Office.